privacy-tech-lab/gpc-privacy-choice/README.md

 <img width="919" alt="Screen Shot 2021-10-26 at 10 44 25 AM" src="https://user-images.githubusercontent.com/54873610/138903258-935eec9d-7845-487f-ab0f-0e53410623c2.png">

+#### Ad Interaction Detection

+Certain behaviors will cause a event to be flagged as an ad interaction with varying degrees of confidence.
+The reason the event is being flagged and the corresponding confidence level will be recorded under "Evidence of Ad Interaction" in the document that contains the data on the interaction.
+This data includes the timing of the interaction, the source of the ad, and the domain that was initially navigated to after the ad interaction.
+Characteristics that cause an event to be flagged as an ad interaction are the following: if the event causes a new tab to open and if either the click that initialized the event occured in a subframe or if the navigation involved the domain of an ad network as identified in the disconnect list.

 ### Privacy Configuration Interaction History

 This category records the privacy decisions users might make on schemes 3, 4, 5 and 6 from the user registration page.
 That is, more general privacy decisions based on groups or categorizations of tracking